 Does exercise therapy help improve the effects of shockwave?

 Yes.
 Recent studies suggest that exercise can help improve the effects of shockwave therapy.
-For example, a recent paper reviewing combining exercise with shockwave has found excellent results with Achilles tendonitis, tennis elbow, plantar fasciitis, and calcific rotator cuff tendonitis.
+For example, a recent paper reviewing the combination of exercise with shockwave therapy has found excellent results for Achilles tendonitis, tennis elbow, plantar fasciitis, and calcific rotator cuff tendonitis.

 Final word from Sportdoctorlondon

-Overall, shockwave therapy is an excellent addition to tendonitis and stress fractures treatment.
+Overall, shockwave therapy is an excellent addition to the treatment of tendonitis and stress fractures.
 In particular, shockwave therapy is helpful for plantar fasciitis, hamstring origin tendinopathy, and problematic tennis elbow.
-However, we don’t know whether a focussed or radial shockwave is better.
+However, we don’t know whether a focused or radial shockwave is better.

 On a torn shoulder tendon, that I have anterior and posterior, my second MRI in a year with no surgery shows that the tear is calcifying, so my question is is the calcium buildup superficial?
 Can it be scraped off upon surgery?
 And how typically do they repair this type of problem?
 I heard they can use tendons from a pig is that true?
 Do they use tendons from a cadaver also I would like to know!!!!